Perthes disease (summary)

 At the time the article was created Jeremy Jones had no recorded disclosures.View Jeremy Jones's current disclosures

 This is a basic article for medical students and other non-radiologists

-Perthes disease is the name given to idiopathic AVN (avascular necrosis) of the femoral epiphysis in children.
+Perthes disease is the name given to idiopathic osteonecrosis of the femoral epiphysis in children.
 It most often occurs in children around the age of 5-6 years and is one of the common considerations when children present with an atraumatic limp or hip pain.

-- cause of AVN in Perthes disease in unclear
+cause of osteonecrosis in Perthes disease is unclear

-- US may detect an effusion, but is not sensitive for AVN
+US may detect an effusion, but is not sensitive for osteonecrosis

-- degeneration as the disease progresses may require operative
+degeneration as the disease progresses may require operative management

-The radiographic changes to the femoral epiphyses depend on the severity of AVN and the amount of time that there has been alteration of blood supply:
+The radiographic changes to the femoral epiphyses depend on the severity of osteonecrosis and the amount of time that there has been alteration of blood supply:

 As changes progress, the width of the femoral neck increases (coxa magna) in order to increase weight-bearing support.

-On MRI, we are looking for bone edema and evidence of an effusion.
-Bone edema will be bright of fluid-weighted sequences, e.g. T2/STIR.
+On MRI, there is typically bone edema and evidence of an effusion.
+Bone edema will be bright on fluid-weighted sequences, e.g. T2/STIR.